Energy Efficiency & Indoor Air Quality Solutions for...

 Reduce HVAC equipment costs

-HLR modules clean the air in buildings so that indoor air can be safely recirculated.
-This allows outside air requirements to be reduced by up to 85% using ASHRAE’s Indoor Air Quality Procedure (IAQP).
-The reduction of required outside air decreases project first costs by allowing for HVAC system downsizing.
+Sorbent Ventilation Technology® (SVT®), the technology that powers HLR modules, filters harmful gaseous contaminants from indoor air so that indoor air quality can be maintained with less outside air ventilation.
+This allows outside air requirements to be reduced by up to 80% using ASHRAE’s Indoor Air Quality Procedure (IAQP).
+Reducing outside air requirements enables building owners to install smaller, less expensive HVAC systems, which decreases project first costs.

 Reduce building operating costs

-Lowering outside air requirements using HLR technology and ASHRAE’s Indoor Air Quality Procedure (IAQP) reduces the load on HVAC systems, which in turn saves energy, reduces carbon emissions, and extends equipment life.
-This is because less outside air needs to be heated in the winter and cooled in the summer before it is circulated throughout a building.
+Lowering outside air requirements using Sorbent Ventilation Technology and ASHRAE’s Indoor Air Quality Procedure (IAQP) reduces the load on HVAC systems, which in turn saves energy, reduces carbon emissions, and extends equipment life.
+This is because less outside air needs to be conditioned before it is circulated throughout a building.
 Lower outside air requirements also make it easier and less expensive to control humidity.
-Deploying HLR modules with ASHRAE’s IAQP can deliver up to 40% HVAC energy savings.

-HLR technology improves indoor air quality, which has been linked to occupant health and productivity.
-HLR modules remove contaminants generated by building materials, furniture and other fixtures, and cleaning agents, and by reducing the infiltration of outside air that is often polluted with exhaust from highways and airports, smoke from industrial parks and wildfires, pollen, and ozone, which is a known carcinogen.
+Sorbent Ventilation Technology improve indoor air quality by filtering contaminants generated by building materials, furniture, and cleaning agents and by reducing the intake of outside air that is often polluted with exhaust from highways and airports, smoke from industrial parks and wildfires, pollen, and ozone, which is a known carcinogen.